mgeier/insipid-sphinx-theme-nursery/doc/showcase/text-formatting.rst

 https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#citations

 Here is a citation reference: :title-reference:`The Title` [CIT2002]_.
+And another citation reference: [CIT2020]_.
+Another mention of the same citation: [CIT2020]_.

 ..
 [CIT2002] This is the citation.
 It's just like a footnote,
     except the label is textual.

+..
+[CIT2020] A literature reference with multiple back-links.

 Other Semantic Markup
 ---------------------